ignite/modules/x/fundraising/spec/02_state.md

 	VestingReserveAddress string            // the reserve account that releases the accumulated paying coins based on the schedules
-	VestingSchedules      []VestingSchedule // the vesting schedules for the auction StartTime             time.Time         // the start time of the auction EndTimes              []time.Time       // the end times of the auction; it is an array since extended round(s) can occur Status                AuctionStatus     // the auction status }
+	VestingSchedules      []VestingSchedule // the vesting schedules for the auction StartTime             time.Time         // the start time of the auction EndTime              []time.Time       // the end times of the auction; it is an array since extended round(s) can occur Status                AuctionStatus     // the auction status }
 ```